 If you’re dreaming of playing in a rock band, this Davidsons Guitar is a great option.
 It comes with a humbucker pickup — a special set of coils that cancels out the interference in the tone and gives you a rock sound.
 The guitar also comes with an amp that features an Overdrive button, which distorts the sound and allows you to create a more intense sound on the choruses of your favorite songs.

-This starter package, which is specifically geared toward beginners, comes with all of the things you need to get started with the electric guitar.
+This starter package, which is specifically geared toward beginners, comes with all of the things you need to get started.
 In addition to the guitar and the amp, you’ll get a gig bag, a strap, and a cable that connects to the amp.
 The included picks and pitch pipe help you play and tune the strings.

-Built with a maple fretboard and neck, this electric guitar is designed for a powerful sound.
+Built with a maple fretboard and neck, this one is designed for a powerful sound.
 The maple-maple pairing creates a clear tone with a solid foundation.
-Since the maple is strong and dense, it creates a guitar that’s tough and well-suited to fast, aggressive playing.
+Since the maple is strong and dense, it creates a guitar that’s tough and well-suited to intense, aggressive playing.

 If you’ve never played the electric guitar, you probably don’t have any of the supplies you need.
 That’s where this Donner Pack comes in handy.
-In addition to a full-size electric guitar, it includes an amplifier, a strap, and a case.
-A set of strings, cable, and picks complete the package, giving you a complete set of supplies.
+In addition to a full-size option, it also includes an amplifier, a strap, and a case.
+A set of strings, a cable, and picks complete the package, giving you a complete set of supplies.

 Built in a classic shape with simple black and white coloring, this guitar looks right at home in a rock band or a jazz combo.
 The guitar’s body is made from basswood, an affordable material that creates a broad, balanced sound.
 The Canadian maple adds a crisp, clear tone, for a result that’s pleasing and even.
-The finishing touch is the ebony fingerboard, which looks beautiful and adds a hint of brightness to your playing — ideal for articulating fast runs.
+The finishing touch is the ebony fingerboard, which looks beautiful and adds a hint of brightness to your playing.

 On the body of the guitar, you’ll find a pickup selector switch and two different tone knobs, which make it easy to customize your sound.
 The built-in volume controls make it easy to increase or decrease the audio, whether you’re practicing or playing with a group.
 Plus, with the steel tuning pegs, it’s easier to get your strings vibrating at the correct frequency.
 The C-shaped neck profile fits smoothly into your palm, creating a comfortable playing experience.